ojasiiitd/ojasiiitd/README.md

 # Hi there!

-I'm currently a Senior at IIIT-Delhi, Computer Science and Social Sciences Dept.

-Majoring in Computer Science with Economics and Sociology as Minor subjects.
+I've completed my Bachelor's at IIIT-Delhi, Computer Science and Social Sciences Dept, Majoring in Computer Science with Economics and Sociology as Minor subjects.

-Currently interested in Deep Learning, Computer Vison and Econometric Modelling.

 ---
 ### Reach Me: